Mandarin Oriental Manila: Fate of the hotel building

 Under the National Cultural Heritage Act, a site can only be declared a heritage site if it is at least 50 years old.
 The Mandarin Hotel building was about 38 years old on its full closure in 2014.

 Ayala Land stated in September 2014 that the redevelopment of the site of the Mandarin Oriental Manila was being planned along with architectural consultations with LVLP, the firm of Leandro Locsin.
 The redevelopment of the site of InterContinental Manila was also being planned.
+Demolition works of the building was made from September 2014 to May 2017.

 New Mandarin Oriental Manila

 The lease of the management of the Mandarin Oriental Manila with Ayala Land was due to end in 2026 but the board decided to close the hotel instead of waiting for the lease to expire.
 The new Mandarin Oriental Manila will be built across the street at the Ayala Triangle Gardens and is planned to have 275 rooms.
 The new hotel to be developed and owned by Ayala Land Hotels & Resorts is planned to be completed by 2020.

+On April 25, 2024, however, Ayala Land Inc. President and CEO, Anna Ma.
+Margarita B. Dy told stockholders that the hotel will open in 2026, instead of 2020 due to construction delays by the outbreak of COVID-19 pandemic in the Philippines.